Lancelot Cayley Shadwell: Writings

 From early on, Lancelot was drawn to the arts—and to the literary arts, in particular.
 His interest may have sprung from his adolescence in Frome, where he grew up not far from the town's Scientific and Literary Institute (today's Frome Museum).
 By the outbreak of the First World War, Shadwell, then in his early 30s, could already point to a number of publishing successes.
-In 1909, he wrote a short children's story entitled Curly's Trip to Toyland and his Visit to the Clockmen, which was issued as part of the popular monthly series, Books for the Bairns, and illustrated by Irish artist Brinsley Le Fanu and A. G. Addision.
+In 1909, he wrote a short, children's story entitled Curly's Trip to Toyland and his Visit to the Clockmen, which was issued as part of the popular monthly series, Books for the Bairns, and was illustrated by Irish artist Brinsley Le Fanu and A. G. Addision.
 Clearly inspired by Alice's Adventures in Wonderland, the story follows the adventures of a young boy, Curly, who is led by a wise old owl into a subterranean world inhabited by the toys he knows from a local shop window.
 In the second half of the story, Curly visits a fantasy world of bearded elves and paper cut-out people, which he enters through the narrow door of his family's old grandfather clock.

 Two years later, in 1911, Shadwell applied his skills to music, writing the lyrics to Dreamland by British composer Harold Garstin (1875–1935) and then again, in 1914, to the same composer's Love in a Garden.
 In between, he wrote the words to Love's Necklet, composed by the Canadian Laura Gertrude Lemon (1866–1924).

 On the eve of the First World War, Shadwell wrote a series of poems for The Navy, the monthly magazine of the Navy League of Great Britain.
 The League was amongst a number of groups agitating for greater military preparedness in the face of an increasingly armed Germany.
 With titles such as Hymn of Empire and Heroes of the South Pole, Shadwell's poems drove home the League's call for action by juxtaposing notions of duty and patriotism with the imagery of heroes past.
 Following Britain's declaration of war in August 1914, Shadwell compiled these and other poems into an anthology entitled Sea Weed.
 Amongst the poems is one dedicated to his then two-year-old son, Rodney:

 To a Young Briton (L.R.C.S.)